-The Council included a suggestion in the Draft Annual Plan 2014/2015 that sharing solid waste disposal facilities with Nelson City Council could be investigated.
-What was proposed was that the Tasman District landfill at Eves Valley be mothballed, and that Tasman's waste would go to Nelson City Council's York Valley landfill.
-Once this landfill was filled up both Council's waste would then go to the Tasman District Council's Eves Valley landfill.
+The Council is currently exploring the option of sharing solid waste disposal facilities with Nelson City Council from July 2014.
+What is proposed is that the Tasman District landfill at Eves Valley will be mothballed, and that Tasman's waste would go to Nelson City Council's York Valley landfill.
+This arrangement would continue until the current stage of the York Valley facility is filled up, in approximately 16 years.
+The new arrangements would result in substantial reduction in the amount of money required to develop the next stage of the Eves Valley landfill, which had been budgeted over this period.